tinacms/tinacms-site/content/blog/creating-markdown-drafts.md

 ### Step 4: Add a "draft" indicator in development

 Since you’re already in your blog-post.js template file and you have added the filter parameter, we now need to add the ‘draft’ field to our query so we can conditionally render some indication of the post status in the component.
+You may need to restart the Gatsby dev server after adjusting this query.

 Add the draft to your blog-post.js query: